 With very, very little practice, The Template will dissolve in The Process.

-You won't be there and neither will that old bug bear, The Mind.
+You won't be there and neither will that old interrupter, The Mind.
 That's a phenomenon that everyone should experience.

 Au-m meditation is not hyperventilation, it's the best way for humans to oxygenate.

 We will begin with a 15 minute meditation.
 You will completely understand what you are aiming for after your initial session.
 You will immediately, to a degree determined by your ability to follow the template, feel refreshed.

 By your third (or second) session you will be able to "lose" your mind in meditation, and the blood oxygen boost will mean that your 15 minute meditation will have the restorative effect of 3 hours sleep.